scott45/checkpoint2-bucketlist/README.md

 ## Introduction
 A Bucket List is a list of things that one has not done but wishes to accomplish before their demise.
-Liste des seauxis the french word for bucketlist.
+Liste des seauxis is the french word for bucketlist.
 It enables CRUD functionality (Create, Read, Update, Delete) operations on the bucket list.

 >A project done in fulfillment of the second checkpoint of the Andela training program.